 On how to balance catering to younger and older audiences:

-We have an extremely broad audience when you talk about the age of our fans, which is certainly not a bad thing.
+The MLB have an extremely broad audience when you talk about the age of our fans, which is certainly not a bad thing.
 And we work closely with our local broadcast partners, as well as our national broadcast partners to really try new and different approaches throughout the season that will attract those younger audiences — I think our mic’d up content efforts this year are a good example of that.
-But we also work within our guidelines and those partnerships and relationships to make sure that the best content is being distributed digitally.
+We also work within our guidelines and those partnerships and relationships to make sure that the best content is being distributed digitally.

 At the end of the day, everyone consumes content differently.
 And we are just trying to do our part to make sure that we’re delivering our game to fans however they want it, and wherever they want it.